jimbrig/devpholio/README.md

 const twitterDetails = { ... }
 ```

-Additionally, `index.html` is customized to alter the title and metadata associated with the site for more accurrate SEO.
+Additionally, `index.html` is customized to alter the title and metadata associated with the site for more accurate SEO.

 ## Installation